mrdav/Bank-Account/README.md

 # Bank-Account
-Script for a concept bank account, being able to deposit and withdraw funds.
+Script for a concept ATM, being able to deposit and withdraw funds from a bank account.
 Written in Python.